phanumat/Documentation/ref-docs/reference.rst

 Objects
 ^^^^^^^

-SmartThings objects are rarely created directly by SmartApp or Device Handler developers.
+PEA HiVE objects are rarely created directly by SmartApp or Device Handler developers.
 Instead, various objects are already created and available in your applications.

 You will rarely see constructor documentation for this reason.
 Each object will contain a summary at the top of the document that discusses some of the common ways to get a reference to the object.